 A Herbst appliance is an effective alternative to traditional headgear.
 Less cumbersome, the Herbst appliance is secured to your child’s teeth for improved treatment adherence and favorable results.

 Herbst appliances are ideally used in combination with braces to correct an overbite.
 The Herbst appliance is attached to the molars and connects the upper and lower jaw with a metal tube.
-Patients can use the device to adjust the positioning of the upper jaw in relation the lower jaw, gradually aligning your child’s bite.
+Patients can use the device to adjust the positioning of the upper jaw in relation to the lower jaw, gradually aligning their child’s bite.

 Typical treatment time is about 12 months but will vary depending on the degree of malocclusion being treated.

-Palate expanders are used to treat underdeveloped or small palates.
+Palatal expanders are used to treat underdeveloped or small palates.
 The expander is designed to stretch the palate allowing room for stable, permanent tooth development.

 Sagittal appliances are typically designed to wear on the lower arch of teeth.
 The sagittal device helps to expand the lower arch, addressing overcrowding in patients with small lower jaws.